AdobeDocs/genstudio.en/help/tutorials/add-references.md

 1. Select **[!UICONTROL Add brand]**.

-GenStudio extracts information from your uploaded documents and begins building your brand.
+Using Adobe's generative AI technology, GenStudio extracts information from your uploaded documents and begins building your brand.
 You see brand information, such as brand voice, channel, and image guidelines, populate as GenStudio assembles each guideline from your brand documents.

 A popup reminds you to review the extracted content before you [publish the brand](#publish-brand).